 Here are some highly readable resources about the mammal brain.
 I winnowed down to the most engaging writing, and gave each book a unique Best in Category award to highlight my reasons for including it.
+Academic research on serotonin and social dominance is here.

 Best Place to Start